vzaliva/spiral-icode/doc/Notes.md

   2. Have tighter types, ensureing correctness.
 Difference from ml/Ast:
      1. Homogenous array and vector types
      2. No location information
-     3. Variable and functoin names are replaced by integer indicies
+     3. Variable names are replaced by integer indicies
      4. Function type in Program is a map instead of alist
      5. No `vhex` node as it is translated to const array
      6. Different representation of float and double constants
      7. Floating-point values are represented as opaque strings (however these are guaranteed to be well-formed)
      8. (TODO) All type promotions are made implicit
+     9. Builtin-functions are defined by inductive type
+     10. N-nary function like `min` and `max` converted to nested binary

 ## Passes ##